Meet the ASF team

 Kim Beck

-Benjamin Jordan, NRP FAWM
+Jordan Benjamin, NRP FAWM

 • Jordan Benjamin is a herpetologist, wilderness paramedic, and scientist with more than a decade of experience in snakebite treatment, research, and training in rural sub-Saharan Africa.
 Jordan is an expert in the clinical management of snakebites and other envenomations in austere, wilderness, and operational medicine environments.
 He is a Fellow of the Academy of Wilderness Medicine and serves as a primary subject matter expert on austere snake envenomation management for the United States Department of Defense and special operations medicine community.